A new catalogue of head-tail radio galaxies from LoTSS DR1: Discussion

 \subsection{Association with cluster}

 A galaxy cluster is a structure composed of hundreds or thousands of gravitationally bound galaxies with masses ranging from 10$^{14}$--10$^{15}$ $M_{\odot}$ with enormous size \citep{We12}.
 We used the NASA Extragalactic Database (NED) to conduct a 3D search of galaxy clusters for each HT radio galaxy with a search radius of 3 arcmins.
 From the search results, we chose the clusters that are closest to the HT radio galaxies.
 Using this method of searching, we found 30 HT radio galaxies (25 are WATs and 5 are NATs) that match known galaxy clusters, as listed in Table \ref{tab:-Head-tail2W} and \ref{tab:-Head-tail2N}.
-Twenty-three clusters are from the Wen+Han+Liu (WHL) cluster catalogues \citep{We15}, which consists of 158,103 clusters (X-ray frequency).
-Two clusters are from the Gaussian Mixture Brightest Cluster Galaxy (GMBCG) \citep{Ha10} cluster catalogues, which consist of 55,880 clusters (optical), 1 from the NSC \citep{Sm12} cluster catalogues (optical), 1 from MSPM \citep{Sm12} cluster catalogues (optical), 2 from SDSS--C4--DR3 \citep{Vo07} cluster catalogues (optical), and 1 from MaxBCG \citep{Ko07} cluster catalogues (optical).
+Twenty-three clusters are from the Wen+Han+Liu (WHL) cluster catalog \citep{We15}, which consists of 158,103 clusters (X-ray frequency).
+Two clusters are from the Gaussian Mixture Brightest Cluster Galaxy (GMBCG) \citep{Ha10} catalog, which consist of 55,880 clusters (optical), 1 from the NSC \citep{Sm12} cluster catalog (optical), 1 from MSPM \citep{Sm12} cluster catalog (optical), 2 from SDSS--C4--DR3 \citep{Vo07} cluster catalog (optical), and 1 from MaxBCG \citep{Ko07} cluster catalog (optical).

 We computed linear distances between HT radio galaxies and their associated known cluster centres.
-The majority of cluster centres are located within a few kpc and the shortest and longest distances from the host galaxies are 3.88 kpc and 936.80 kpc, respectively, with a median of 41.27 kpc.
+The majority of cluster centres are located within a few kpc and the shortest and longest distances from the host galaxies are 3.84 kpc and 936.80 kpc, respectively, with a median of 41.27 kpc.